 This essentially means minimal side-effects because it lowers healthy cell damage.
 This can be demonstrated by the example of NCNST creating nano-robots that carried a blood-coagulating enzyme called Thrombin.

 These thrombin-carrying nano-particles were then sent to tumor cells, essentially cutting off tumor blood supply.
 Another example of drug delivery using nanoparticles is of CytImmune, a leading diagnostic company that used nanotechnology for precision-based delivery of chemotherapy drugs – it published the results of their first clinical trials, while the second one is underway.
 Many such methods of drug delivery are being used for cancer, heart diseases, mental diseases and even aging.

 Regenerative Ai in NanoTechnology for Biomedical Usage

 As per the National Institutes of Health, the procedure encompassing regenerative involves “creating live, practicable tissues to repair or replace tissues or organ functions lost because of a slew of reasons, which may be chronic disease, increasing age or congenital defects.”

-You can read about the nanotechnology for biomedical usage based cell repair by in the following article; The Ideal Gene Delivery Vector: Chromalloytes, Cell Repair Nanorobots for Chromosome Repair Therapy.
+You can read about the Ai in nanotechnology for biomedical usage based cell repair by in the following article; The Ideal Gene Delivery Vector: Chromalloytes, Cell Repair Nanorobots for Chromosome Repair Therapy.
 While such a powerful and innovative technology has its innumerable advantages in the medical field, it must be used within certain ethical perimeters for long-term applicability.
 Nano-technology brings with it many risks that need to be kept in mind by researchers.
-If you need help to identify and recruit senior executives or functional leaders in advanced medical devices, electronic health records, biopharma, or biomedical technology, consider the experienced team at NextGen Global Executive Search.
+If you need help to identify and recruit senior executives or functional leaders in artificial intelligence technology, consider the experienced team at NextGen Global Executive Search.